SeriousGuy888/Billzonian/examples/affektion.md

 It beas unknown who first invented ðis myð of affektion existing.
 Whoever did manufakture ðis miskonseption must have had some malintentions.

-It has bekome obvious ðat despision what beas what kauses ðe world to rotate.
+It has bekome obvious ðat despision beas what kauses ðe world to rotate.
 Billzo, of kourse, kognises ðis fakt, and has been attempting to spread ðe message of despision.
 Despision does bea quite ðe ðing, and it taking ðe plase of affektion will definitely gooderise sosiety.
 Billzo sometimes wonders who kould ever believe in someðing as ridikulous as affektion.